From the starting up of Russia’s battle on Ukraine, suspicions of battle

 global guidelines, and heaps particular person states, recognizes immunity for heads of declare (despite the undeniable truth that the

-advanced and evolving).
+trouble is advanced and evolving).
 If Putin had been to shuffle, other

 countries are unlikely to arrest and extradite him as long as he remains in